gambitph/Stackable/readme.txt

 = 2.7.1 =
 * New: User Role Manager (premium)
 * New: Updated URL picker
+* New: Added alt text for image using title and subtitle in Image Box block.
 * Fixed: WordPress 5.5 compatibility
 * Fixed: Responsive breakpoint for hiding in desktop.
 * Fixed: Missing guided CSS rules for Card Block (premium).
 * Fixed: Only show Stackable menu for users that have the manage_options capability
 * Fixed: Text transform "normal" was not working as expected.
 * Fixed: IconButton deprecation warnings.
+* Fixed: Disabling the title can possibly make the Image Box block error out

 = 2.7.0 =
 [New Icon Block, Amazing Icons and Font Awesome Pro](https://wpstackable.com/blog/new-icon-block-amazing-icons-and-font-awesome-pro)